 At this stage, after a few months of work on this issue, it was clear that it needed greater public attention.
-A rally in Cape Town was organised that involved 450 Khayelitsha learners from 18 schools, as well as learners from Phillipi, Wallacedean and the City Bowl area.
+A rally in Cape Town was organised that involved 450 Khayelitsha learners from 18 schools, as well as learners from Phillipi, Wallacedene and the City Bowl area.
 At the same time high school learners, who were EE members, wrote articles for the press, were interviewed on local radio, and spoke to their families and friends.

 How did EE prepare members for the rally?

 While all of these meetings were taking place, members of the EE youth group – which then had a membership of 150 Khayelitsha learners from over ten schools – began to mobilise their school-friends, explaining to them the situation at Luhlaza High School and enlisting their help.
 The campaign stressed the importance of schools working together to solve their problems.
 Although the campaign focused on Luhlaza, learners representing almost all high schools in Khayelitsha gave their active support.
 During youth group meetings, members discussed campaign methods and objectives, highlighting the importance of non-violence.
 Youth group members had fun practicing poetry and songs as a creative way of putting their message across to the WCED.
-Members created placards with clear messages written on them in preparation for the rally.
+Members created placards with clear messages written on them, in preparation for the rally.
 In the lead up to the rally, learners collected more than 30 kilograms of broken glass from the play-grounds of Luhlaza.
 This glass was later washed and used with coloured beads to make necklaces, bracelets and other items.

 How was the rally received?

 There was a good public response from people in Khayelitsha and in the newspapers.
 People appreciated responsible school children raising their concerns in a respectful and lively manner.
-Unfortunately the official who addressed the rally on behalf of the WCED, told the learners, who were from schools across Khayelitsha, that Luhlaza was the only school with broken windows.
+Unfortunately, the official who addressed the rally on behalf of the WCED, told the learners, who were from schools across Khayelitsha, that Luhlaza was the only school with broken windows.
 The learners knew this was false.
-The official also said the learners broke the windows, but the truth is that the windows were broken for nearly 5 years.
+The official also said the learners broke the windows, but the truth is that the windows were broken for nearly five years.
 She said the school must fix the windows from its maintenance budget.
 The school’s maintenance budget for the whole year is R28,000, which is not enough to fix the windows and look after the school.

 What was the follow up?

 EE held a follow-up meeting with WCED Metropole East.
 They promised the windows would be fixed.
 EE wrote to them requesting a timeline, but did not receive one.
-On November 13 EE held a public meeting at Desmond Tutu Hall in Makhaza, Khayelitsha, which was attended by over 200 members of the community.
+On 13 November EE held a public meeting at Desmond Tutu Hall in Makhaza, Khayelitsha, attended by over 200 members of the community.
 MEC Gabru and a dozen education department officials came to that meeting.
-They announced that the windows would be fixed and that R671,000 would be invested in the school.
+They announced the windows would be fixed and R671,000 would be invested in the school.
 This was a great achievement by everyone who was a part of the campaign.
 It appears that the Quality Improvement, Development, Support and Upliftment Programme were tasked with dealing with the situation.

 During the December / January summer holidays every broken window at Luhlaza was fixed.
 This is the real victory.
 However fixing the windows cannot cost anything close to R671,000.
 EE has therefore written repeatedly to the department and QIDS-UP asking for a breakdown of how the R671,000 will be spent, and asking (as was suggested by the department) that EE be involved in meetings relating to the spending of this money.